jinenv/faye/docs/concurrent_directive.md

-# Nyxa / Faye – Unified Directive & State Architecture
+# Faye / Faye – Unified Directive & State Architecture
 **Document Version:** 4.0 (Post-Hardening)
 **Last Updated:** 2025-06-14

 This is the authoritative specification for every AI or human contributor.
 If new work contradicts this file, this file must be updated first.

 ---
-### 1 • Architectural Guarantees (The Nyxa Way)
+### 1 • Architectural Guarantees (The Faye Way)
 *These principles are the foundation of our codebase and must never be broken.*

 - **G1.
 Modularity:** Features are encapsulated in Cogs (`src/cogs/`).
 Shared utilities reside in `src/utils/`.
 UI components like Views are organized in `src/views/` or within their respective cogs.